gianni-rosato/svt-av1-psy/ffmpeg_plugin/README.md

 Notes:

 - The patches for n4.4 have been tested to apply cleanly to n4.4.1 and n4.4.2.
+- The patches for n5.0 have been tested to apply cleanly to n5.0.1.

 ### n5.0 - [svt-av1/n5.0](https://gitlab.com/1480c1/FFmpeg/-/tree/svt-av1/n5.0)